tejpratap46/blog/clihheqmd00010al1gvfrbrz5.md

 ### Create an AIDL server

 An AIDL server is an app that does the actual work and sends back the result to requesting clients.
-One service can connects with multiple clients via Binders.
+One service can connect with multiple clients via Binders.

 Steps: